ansys/grantami-recordlists/doc/source/api/index.rst

 - :ref:`Granta MI connection` describes how to connect to Granta MI Server API and provides details about the operations available on the client.
-- :ref:`RecordList` describes the properties of a RecordList as well as high-level operations it supports.
+- :ref:`Models` describes resources handled by the client.

 Table of contents
 ~~~~~~~~~~~~~~~~~~